- 16 Jun 2022

 What is Decisions?

-Decisions is a business process automation platform with a comprehensive Workflow, Integration, Reporting, and Rule engine; it is designed to streamline and automate a wide variety of business processes and applications.
-Within the software, the Decisions Studio provides tools to build robust applications while the end-user Portal delivers the environment to run them.
+Decisions is a no-code business process automation platform, featuring a comprehensive Workflow, Integration, Reporting, and Rules engine, that enables businesses to own and quickly adapt their software.
+To do so, the Decisions Studio provides tools to build robust applications while the end-user Portal delivers the environment to run them.

-Among the many key features within the Studio is the suite of visual Designers available to create Flows, Rules, Forms, Dashboards, Reports, and more.
-In addition, the Data Structure Designer is used to create customized objects with specific properties that communicate with a database for maintaining user and/or application data.
-This functionality empowers business users (non-technical and technical) with the convenience of creating and maintaining business logic - all without code.
+Among the many key features within the Studio is the suite of visual Designers for creating Flows, Rules, Forms, Dashboards, and Reports.
+In addition, the Data Structure Designer is used to create customized objects capable of interacting with a database for maintaining user and/or application data.
+This empowers business users (non-technical and technical) with the convenience of creating and maintaining business logic.

 Though business logic varies based on organizational needs, here are a few use case examples: